 “We know a great place for Mexican.
 Mexico.”

-In addition to brand advertising, I also wrote numerous product brochures, including this historical retrospective about some of BMW’s more noteworthy models:
+I also wrote numerous product brochures, including this historical retrospective about some of BMW’s more noteworthy models:

 As well as more modern day models:

 And last but not least, for those BMWs with four wheels, I wrote these product brochures for the X5 and 3-series, and a few collateral pieces for aftermarket performance parts:

 And let’s not forget radio.
 Here’s one of many we did over the years.